 The right signalling activity combination- TGF-β, ERK and Hippo inhibition: other secret ingredient

 Therefore, considering the similarities of naive PXGL hPSCs to the blastocyst epiblast and the enhanced plasticity of human cells as compared to mice, we tested the potential of PXGL hPSCs to form human blastocyst-like structures.
-To do so, we formed an small aggregate of cells (~80-100 um) and provided molecules that were previously found to support either the formation of human trophoblasts (inhibition of TGF-β with A83-0132, ERK with PD0327,28,32,34) or to participate in the maintenance of TESCs (inhibition of Hippo pathways with LPA9), and to maintain naive hPSCs (LIF)21, along with a ROCK inhibitor to enhance cell survival and aggregation.
+To do so, we formed a small aggregate of cells (~80-100 um) and provided molecules that were previously found to support either the formation of human trophoblasts (inhibition of TGF-β with A83-0133, ERK with PD0328,29,33,35) or to participate in the maintenance of mouse TESCs (inhibition of Hippo pathways with LPA9), and to maintain naive hPSCs (LIF)21, along with a ROCK inhibitor to enhance cell survival and aggregation.
 To our surprise, within 96 hours, this culture condition was sufficient to induce the very efficient self-organization of the aggregates into structures that bear remarkable morphological resemblance to the human blastocyst.
 This protocol is robust and, with minor tuning of concentration of inhibitors, multiple hPSC,both ESC and iPSC, lines formed such structures with remarkably high efficiency (70-90% for every cell line we tested).